mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 - Many exist in literature guised in orders $n = 0,1,2,3$
 - Capable of very sharp events
 - "Bright spectrum": very slow decay, so are excellently placed to excite GF

 /*
+Many other models for the glottal flow exist, including the Rosenberg++ model (Veldhuis, 1998), Fant model (Fant, 1979), Hedelin model (Hedelin, 1984), Childers polynomial model (Childers, 1995), etc. However, the models mentioned in this review are the most prevalent in the literature.
+@OCinneide2012 p.
+37

+*/

+/*